jeffreypersons/Paddle-Whacker/README.md

 # Pong
- My first actual game that I will take to completion!
+ My first actual game that I will take to completion (_all the way_, not just halfway or leaving unpolished)!